codethesouth/hoparoundhuntsville/GUIDELINES.md

 *These guidelines are in beta*

-All Code for Huntsville projects are encoureged to the MEAN stack (MongoDB, ExpressJS, AngularJS, NodeJS)
+All Code the South projects are encoureged to follow the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS)

-All indentations should use 2 spaces.
+All indentations should use 4 spaces.

 Imported packages and other unchanging values should be assigned to "const" variables instead of variables of type "var".